 One sure way to spot a cuckoo bee is if you spot a mature bee with no pollen on its legs flying into a hive in spring.

-How to Avoid Predators and Pests in Bee Hotels
+How to Avoid Predators and Pests in Bee Hives

-There is no way to avoid other insects making their homes in your bee hotel.
-Instead, embrace the broad ecosystem of insects in your garden, as mason wasps will help to manage ants or beetles using your bee hotel, and move on the following year, meaning more space for bees next time round.
+There is no way to avoid other insects making their homes in your bee hive.
+Instead, embrace the broad ecosystem of insects in your garden, as mason wasps will help to manage ants or beetles using your bee hive, and move on the following year, meaning more space for bees next time round.

-Definitely never use insecticides to manage insects around bee hotels as you will inevitably kill bees in the process.
+Definitely never use insecticides to manage insects around bee hives as you will inevitably kill bees in the process.

 Plants that Support Bees